Mishalzeera/the-money-manager/README.md

 It seems a one-size fits all approach is not going to work, and sizing buttons per page would be a very long task.
 On some pages the alignment of the buttons is in conflict with the alignment of the forms.
-For the most part it is acceptable, and the author is anxious to style the tables for the History page.
-The author expects that to be a challenge of navigating Jinja templates and HTML/CSS structures.
+For the most part it is acceptable, and I am anxious to style the tables for the History page.
+I expect that to be a challenge of navigating Jinja templates and HTML/CSS structures.

 ### Ending The Styling Process

-At a certain point, things reached a stable state and the visuals were less obtrusive, and more in tune with the authors own sensibilities.
-The app does not look like something the bank made to "increase user engagement", but, in the authors opinion, it looks rather like something coming from "us" as normal everyday people.
-At least this is the closest that the author can simulate of his conceptual intent.
+At a certain point, things reached a stable state and the visuals were less obtrusive, and more in tune with my own sensibilities.
+The app does not look like something the bank made to "increase user engagement", but, in my opinion, it looks rather like something coming from "us" as normal everyday people.
+At least this is the closest that I can simulate of my conceptual intent.

 ### Writing A User Manual

-During the app creation process, the author started a .md file that would keep track of the features and explain them for a new user.
-It was first written in a quasi-humourous style, but then the author felt it best to just write it as straightforwardly as possible.
+During the app creation process, I started a .md file that would keep track of the features and explain them for a new user.
+It was first written in a quasi-humourous style, but then I felt it best to just write it as straightforwardly as possible.
 The intended user is a person who would feel overwhelmed at first by a lot of these ideas and features, and it is hoped that the overall tone of the user documents be welcoming, soothing and